netgroup-polito/ONOSConfigurationAgent/README.md

 - POST /{AppId}/{varId}
 - DELETE /{AppId}/{varId}

-where DM is the Data Model, and the {varId} is the path from the root of the DataModel to the variable you want to indicate (e.g. /rootVar/containerVar/listVar[index]/leafVar)
+where DM is the Data Model, and the {varId} is the path from the root of the DataModel to the variable you want to indicate (e.g. /rootVar/containerVar/listVar[index]/leafVar).

+Take care that the base uri will be http://ipaddress:port/frogsssa-1.0-SNAPSHOT/webresources and not just http://ipaddress:port.